CLIMtools/CLIMGeno/README.md

 4. The annotation table tab, provides an interactive table with the information in the genetic region selected in the previous tab.

 This tool provides information on the q-values for all associated variants for the user to impose a particular FDR if desired.
-We recommend the exploration of the FDR parameters for these ExG association using our FDRCLIM tool.
+We recommend the exploration of the FDR parameters for these ExG association using our [FDRCLIM](https://rstudio.aws.science.psu.edu:3838/aaf11/FDRCLIM/ "FDRCLIM") tool.

-We recommend the user of CLIMGeno to become familiar with the limitations inherent to genome-wide association studies, for which a description is available in the left panel.
+We recommend the user of CLIMGeno to become familiar with the [limitations inherent to genome-wide association studies]((https://github.com/CLIMtools/AraCLIM/tree/master/www/myfile.pdf), for which a description is available in the left panel.

-For a more detailed description of the logic behind the Zbrowse viewer in this tool visit the user manual by Greg Ziegler.
+For a more detailed description of the logic behind the [Zbrowse viewer](http://www.baxterlab.org/untitled-cqi0) used in this tool visit the [user manual](http://docs.wixstatic.com/ugd/52737a_2a65d0deb3bd4da2b5c0190c0de343ca.pdf) by Greg Ziegler.

 ## [Data availability](https://github.com/CLIMtools/AraCLIM/tree/master/data)
-The data from the GxE associations provided by this tool as is available in the data/ folder.
+The data from the GxE associations provided by this tool as is available in [data/ folder](https://github.com/CLIMtools/AraCLIM/www/config/data).

 ## [Citation](https://www.nature.com/articles/s41559-018-0754-5)
 **Ferrero-Serrano, Á & Assmann SM.** Phenotypic and genome-wide association with the local environment of Arabidopsis.
 Nature Ecology & Evolution. doi: 10.1038/s41559-018-0754-5 (2019)